lawrencecpaulson/lawrencecpaulson.github.io/_posts/2022-10-19-crypto-protocols.md

 Early on I [verified a recursive authentication protocol](https://www.cl.cam.ac.uk/~lp15/papers/Auth/jcs.pdf), attracting a lot of attention because it could mutually authenticate an arbitrarily large group of principals and could involve arbitrarily many messages.
-A quirk of the protocol was that it avoided the use of encryption in order to evade US export controls, using instead exclusive-or with a random-looking quantity.
+A quirk of the protocol was that it avoided the use of encryption in order to evade American export controls, using instead exclusive-or with a random-looking quantity.
 Having no means to reason about exclusive-or, I ignored this aspect (which I regarded as rather silly), verifying instead what I regarded as the *real* protocol.